elenatorro/asteroids-k-means-clustering/README.md

 ## Introduction

 This is a project developed for the ["To Infinity and beyond"](https://www.tinybird.co/events/tinybird-hackathon) Tinybird's first hackathon.
-It's a proof of concept to explain how to use Tinybird for unsupervised data classification purposes, by using Asteroids information since one of the requisites of the hackathon is it has to be space-themed.
+It's a proof of concept to explain how to use Tinybird for unsupervised data classification purposes, by using Asteroids information since one of the requisites of the hackathon is it has to be **space-themed**.

 ### What's K-Means clustering?